JosiahJack/Citadel/README.md

 - X11 on Linux systems (might work on Wayland but untested)

 ### Install Instructions:
-Everything needed to play should be in the zip, though at first launch the path to your original game install .RES files is needed for audio.
+Everything needed to play should be in the zip, though at first launch the path to your original game install of System Shock (1994) or System Shock: Enhanced Edition (2015) .RES file data is needed for audio.
 If installing a newer version, replace the old version.
 Saves should be compatible unless noted in the tag release notes.

 1. Download the latest tagged release.
 2. Extract it to a location of your choosing.
 For best results, install in your user directory so that Citadel has read/write access for save files.